ilkkamtk/WSK/Week5/03-react-routing.md

 ### Build and publish the app

 1. Check [Building for Production](https://vitejs.dev/guide/build)
-1. To fix the paths for `assets` and navigation in production build, set the _public base path_ e.g. by adding `base` property to `vite.config.ts`:
+1. To fix the paths for `assets` and navigation in production build, set the _public base path_ e.g. by adding `base` property to `vite.config.js`:

     ```js
     ...